F9y4ng/GreasyFork-Scripts/README_EN.md

 * For **Violentmonkey**: Go to the **Dashboard**, enter the **Settings** tab, find and check "**Synchronous page mode**" in **Advanced - General**.

 </details>

-> **Note:** Under Win10/Win11, regardless of high or low resolution, as long as the system or browser applies a zoom ratio of more than 150%, the best rendering effect can be obtained, which is determined by the default rendering mechanism of Windows.

 ### About feedback on issues